Detection horizon for the neutrino burst from the stellar helium flash: Neutrino detection prospects

 These findings highlight that EC neutrinos from $^{18}$F may be within reach with state-of-the-art technology.
 Although we expect a few He flashes per year in the Milky Way (see Appendix~\ref{sec:He-flash-rate}), to date the closest known source candidate is Arcturus at $11.3$~pc from Earth.
 Hence, we conclude that known source candidates are beyond the detection horizon of existing and upcoming neutrino telescopes.
 The detection chances of the neutrino spectrum from $^{18}$F $\beta^+$ decay are worse than the ones for the EC channel, in agreement with the early findings of Ref.~\cite{Serenelli:2005nh}.

 We stress that we investigate idealized detection prospects to assess the features that neutrino telescopes should have to be sensitive to $^{18}$F neutrinos.
 In order to do so and because of our poor understanding of the detector backgrounds in the EC RoI, we focused on energy integrated quantities in Fig.~\ref{fig:distance}.
 However, spectral information may be crucial in reducing the impact of detector backgrounds.
+Moreover, directional information could also play a role in reducing isotropic and solar backgrounds.